John Coleman (Australian footballer): Instant sensation

 Standing 185 cm tall, with a pale complexion and slight build, the 20-year-old Coleman did not appear at all imposing.
 He looked listless as he stood in the goal square, often a metre behind the full-back, with his long-sleeved guernsey (number 10) rolled up to his elbows.
 Then, with explosive speed, Coleman would slip the guard of his opponent and sprint into open space on the lead or leap onto a pack of players to take a spectacular mark.
 This innate ability to make position and his prodigious leap immediately caught the public imagination.
 He needed only a few opportunities to significantly influence the outcome of a game.

 Later, one of his teammates, ruckman Geoff Leek, recalled one of his 1949 marks:

-He usually converted from most of his set shots by way of long, flat punt kick.
+He usually converted from most of his set shots by way of a long, flat punt kick.
 Notwithstanding this, however, he was also an excellent drop kick.
-Ted Rippon, Coleman's former business associate and vice-president of the football club, recalled that Coleman had kicked 14 goals in a match in Perth against a WA side, and six of those goals had been drop-kicked against the wind.
+Ted Rippon, Coleman's former business associate and vice-president of the football club, recalled that Coleman had kicked 14 goals in a match in Perth against a Western Australian side, and six of those goals had been drop-kicked against the wind.

 Coleman capped his brilliant debut year in storybook fashion: he booted his one hundredth goal in the dying moments of a record Grand Final win over Carlton.
-As of 2022, he remains the only player to kick one hundred goals in his first year.
+As of 2023, he remains the only player to kick one hundred goals in his first year.

+Second premiership

-The next year, 1950, was his most prolific season, with Coleman kicking 120 goals despite missing one match with the flu, and he was a major factor in Essendon's premiership win over North Melbourne.
-Coleman's feat of kicking more than 100 goals in consecutive seasons had only been matched by Collingwood's Gordon Coventry, South Melbourne's Bob Pratt, and Collingwood's Ron Todd, and all three of those had done it much later in their careers when they were much older, far stronger, and much more experienced.
+The next year, 1950, was Coleman's most prolific season, kicking 120 goals despite missing one match with the flu, and he was a major factor in Essendon's premiership win over North Melbourne.
+Coleman's feat of kicking more than 100 goals in consecutive seasons had only been matched by Collingwood's Gordon Coventry, South Melbourne's Bob Pratt, and Collingwood's Ron Todd, all of whom achieved the feat much later in their careers when they were older, stronger, and more experienced.